ismaelgo97/ismaelgo97/README.md

 <h1 align="center">Hi 👋, I'm Ismael Gomez</h1>
-<h3 align="center">A passionate developer from Spain.
-Always looking fornew ideas</h3>
+<h3 align="center">A passionate developer from Spain, Always looking for new ideas</h3>

 <!--
 **ismaelgo97/ismaelgo97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.